bs-github/riemannfeeder/README.md

 - **timeout** in seconds (defaults to 1,5 seconds, but you can only specify an integer here)

-  *Warning: this will block nagios for the time it is waiting on riemann not only once but every $riemann_connect_retry_interval seconds!*
+  *Warning: this will block Naemon for the time it is waiting on riemann not only once but every $riemann_connect_retry_interval seconds!*

 - **riemann_connect_retry_interval** in seconds (defaults to 15 seconds)